Yeove/BlenderThemes/README.md

 Hello!
-This is the repo where I will post my Blender themes.
+This is where I post my Blender themes.
 Free free to edit them as much as you want.